 The Oral and Maxillofacial Surgery (OMFS) Faculty Practice is part of Tufts Dental Associates – a full-service private practice for faculty members at the dental school.
 The OMFS practice offers the most advanced procedures provided by leading, experienced oral and maxillofacial surgeons who are also attending surgeons at Tufts Medical Center Hospital.

-If you are a patient seeking care, please call (617) 636-6515 to set up an appointment.
+New patients seeking care can request an appointment online or call (617) 636-6515 to set up an appointment.
 All patients require an initial consultation, with an associated fee of $175 plus the cost of x-rays if needed.
 The cost for this fee is often covered by insurance, but not always, so please call us to verify.

 Oral and maxillofacial surgery procedures are often complicated and may be billed through dental and/or medical insurance.
 In addition, coverage for oral and maxillofacial surgery treatments may vary by policy and procedure type, so please call us at (617) 636-6515 to verify your insurance.
 All additional billing and insurance questions will be answered after the initial consultation.

 Referring doctors should please call us at (617) 636-6515 to refer a patient to the OMFS Faculty Practice.
 If you have a patient seeking more basic treatments at a lower rate, they may be a good candidate for our OMFS Teaching Clinic.

 - Dentoalveolar procedures (including atraumatic extractions, removal of impacted teeth. exposure of impacted teeth, pre-prosthetic surgery)